stoneburnerj/i18n-pre-commit/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request (ensure all tests pass before submitting).

 ## License